logram-llc/llmsitechatbot/README.md

 # LLM Site Chabot

-A simple CLI using OpenAI and LlamaIndex to answer questions about your website(s)
+A simple CLI using OpenAI and LlamaIndex to answer questions about your website(s).
+The LLM's index is built from your sites' sitemaps and URLs.

 ## Quick Start